blauhschwert/Codeventure/README.md

 ## At some random star counter

-- i said i have bad grammer but i want to tell that i am gona implement some food my next game based on some spots in my city dicka.
+- i said i have bad grammer but i want to tell that i am gona implement some food my next game based on some spots in my city.